castorini/anserini/docs/experiments-msmarco-v2.md

 Each "document" comprises the url, title, headings, and segment fields concatenated together.
 With the above indexing configuration, the index size comes to 226 GB (indexed in ~1h).
 However, the index size can be reduced by playing with the indexing options discussed above.
-For example, with just the `-storeRaw` option, which supports bag-of-words first-stage retrieval with stored raw documents that can be fetched and passed to a downstream reranker, the index size comes out to 124 GB (indexed in ~48min).
+For example, with just the `-storeRaw` option, which supports bag-of-words first-stage retrieval with stored raw documents that can be fetched and passed to a downstream reranker, the index size comes out to 124 GB.

 Perform runs on the dev queries (both sets):